ShitComunnistSays/wikitest/How-to-make-an-Backup.md

 If you forget your password, you won't be able to recover, so always keep an backup with your most recent password!

-We won't  indicate any 3rd party service / device, to keep your backup, you are responsbile for choosing it.
+We won't  indicate any 3rd party service or device to store your backup, you are responsbile for choosing it.

 Always use the most recent backup.